zinwlad/PromptGenie/README.md

 # PromptGenie

-A PyQt6-based application for generating and managing AI prompts with a user-friendly interface.
+A powerful PyQt6-based application for generating and managing AI prompts with a modern, user-friendly interface.

-## Features
+## 🌟 Features

-- Generate AI prompts with customizable options
+- 🎨 Modern, responsive UI with dark theme
-- Copy generated prompts to clipboard with one click
+- 📋 Copy generated prompts to clipboard with one click
+- 🔍 Search and filter templates
+- 🎭 Multiple prompt generation modes
-- Clear and intuitive user interface
+- 📁 Save and load prompt templates
-- Built with PyQt6 for cross-platform compatibility
+- 🚀 Built with PyQt6 for cross-platform compatibility
+- 🛠️ Easy deployment with PyInstaller

-## Requirements
+## 📋 Requirements

 - Python 3.8+
 - PyQt6
 - pyperclip
+- pyinstaller (for building standalone executable)

-## Installation
+## 🚀 Installation

+### Development Setup

 1. Clone the repository:
    ```bash